Syrian Forces Regain Territory, Halt Rebel Advance In Hama Amid Heavy Fighting

-(MENAFN- IANS) Damascus, Dec 1 (IANS) Syrian government forces launched a counteroffensive in the northern countryside of Hama province in central Syria, reclaiming key areas from rebel groups after days of intense clashes, state media and a war monitor reported Sunday.
+DAMASCUS, Dec 2 (NNN-SANA) – Syrian government forces launched a counteroffensive in the northern countryside of Hama province in central Syria, reclaiming key areas from rebel groups, after days of intense clashes, state media and a war monitor reported, yesterday.

-Units of the Syrian army reinforced their defensive lines overnight with additional firepower, personnel, and equipment, successfully repelling attacks by terrorist organisations and preventing any breaches, the Syrian Defense Ministry said in a statement, as reported by Xinhua news agency.
+Units of the Syrian army reinforced their defensive lines overnight, with additional firepower, personnel, and equipment, successfully repelling attacks by terrorist organisations and preventing any breaches, the Syrian Defence Ministry said in a statement.

 “Our armed forces managed to secure several areas after expelling the terrorists, most notably Qalaat al-Madiq and Maardas, killing dozens of them while the rest fled,” the ministry added.